veniamin-ilmer/veniamin-ilmer.github.io/plant_food_diversity.md

 The purpose of this information is to try to diversity your diet, to support diverse gut bateria.

+It can also be used to avoid certain food groups for allergy reasons, and find alternatives.

 ## Ground Plants

 | Order        | Root  | Stem/Leaf| Fruit      | Seed    |